Leon-Hein/chai-mocha-basic/README.md

 # chai-mocha-basic
-A basic project with Chai-Mocha testing with Node js.
+A basic project with Chai-Mocha testing for Node js.